lannacheck-ops/cart253/art-jam/template-p5-project/README.md

 My Cat-Sona is an interactive self-potrait where the player pets my cat persona using the mouse.

 ### Controls
-> - Press and hold over the cat's head to while moving the mouse to pet the cat.
+> - Press and hold over the cat's head while moving the mouse to pet the cat.
 > - Click on the cat's eyes to make it blink.

 ### New Functions Used